-Instructors: Priscilla Laws, Dickinson College, David Sokoloff, University of Oregon, Ronald Thornton, Tufts University
+Instructors: David Sokoloff, University of Oregon and Ronald Thornton, Tufts University

 Participants will be introduced to research-validated, classroom-tested strategies for each component of the introductory course that have been demonstrated to improve learning.
 These include Interactive Lecture Demonstration (ILDs), RealTime Physics (RTP) labs, Collaborative Problem-Solving Tutorials, Workshop Physics (WP), Physics with Video Analysis (PVA), and related online video analysis exercises.
 The course will also include the use of video analysis to identify analytic functions describing real data.
-Among other recent developments are (1) 3rd ed.
-RTP E & M labs using video analysis, (2) ILDs using clickers, and (3) online homework using Interactive Video Vignettes (IVVs).
+Among other more recent developments are (1) 3rd ed.
+RTP E & M labs using video analysis, (2) ILDs using clickers, (3) online homework using Interactive Video Vignettes (IVVs), and (4) distance learning and in class labs using the self-contained, wireless IOLab (or other wireless data acquisition devices).
 Topics will be chosen from both semesters of introductory physics.
 Research on the effectiveness of these strategies will also be discussed.

 The tools and software used in these active learning curricula are compatible with Macintosh and Windows OS, and with the popular interfaces and sensors.
 Participants will receive complimentary printed copies of the curricula (published by Wiley and Vernier, and also available for high school use as the ABP High School E-dition).
 Teaching Physics with the Physics Suite, a comprehensive book by E.F.
 Redish (University of Maryland) on strategies for implementing physics education research-based curricula, will also be distributed.